LF-digitala-kanaler/LFDS/content/components/web/system-display/avatar.md

       ### Initials

       Depending on your needs there is two different versions of this one.
 One with a background color and one with only a border.

       ```

-      <div class="avatar avatar-inverted avatar-blue avatar-inline"
+      <div class="avatar avatar-inverted avatar-blue avatar-inline" data-initials="JD">Jane Doe</div>
-      data-initials="JD">Jane Doe</div>

-      <div class="avatar avatar-blue avatar-inline" data-initials="JD">Jane
+      <div class="avatar avatar-blue avatar-inline" data-initials="JD">Jane Doe</div>
-      Doe</div>

       ```

       #### Modifiers
     name: Code
+backgroundColor: "#fff"
 ---